bugltd/ComfyLab-Pack/wiki/tutorials/XY Plot/01 - the basics/README.md

 #### The inputs

 The `Queue` node takes lists as inputs.
-For this we use the nodes `Format: from Multiline` and `Format: from String`, available in the ComfyLab extension.\
+For this we use the nodes `List: from Multiline` and `List: from String`, available in the ComfyLab extension.\
 Of course, you can choose nodes from other extensions, as long as they provide lists.

 > There are other list-related nodes in the ComfyLab collection if you need